Prianshu7296/Flam-RnD-Assignment/README.md

 B_est ≈ exp(M*|t_est|)*sin(0.3*t_est)
 ```

-The final validation instead evaluates the reconstructed curve independently in the original `(x, y)` space on a common uniform `t` grid.
+The final validation instead evaluates the reconstructed parametric curve in the original `(x, y)` space on a common uniform `t` grid and compares corresponding points using coordinate-wise L1 distance.

 Therefore, the optimizer's least-squares cost and the final L1 validation value are not expected to be numerically identical.